 Centre Block of the Parliament Buildings Canada Postage Stamp

 One of the joys of our hobby, is that collections can be tailored to a person’s interests.
 There is no right way or wrong way to collect stamps.
-Some people may collect: a particular country; a certain time period; or a topic like: cats, dogs, flowers. cars, planes, rockets, actors, dinosaurs, or insects.
-Collecting can be inexpensive; yet bring a life-time of enjoyment and learning to the collector.
+Stamps can be housed in a variety of ways.
+Collectors may be retired and seeking a new hobby to reviving a hobby they enjoyed as youngsters.
+Youngsters are discovering something (stamps) their Grandparents knew well and is now considered retro-chic.
+Collecting can be quite inexpensive; yet bring a life-time of enjoyment and learning to the collector.

 Directions